igorls/context-builder/README.md

   Easily include only the file extensions you need and use the instant `--preview` mode to see what will be processed.

  - ⚙️ **Configuration-First:**

   Use a `context-builder.toml` file to store your preferences for consistent, repeatable outputs.
-Initialize a new config file with `--init`.
+Initialize a new config file with `--init`, which will detect the major file types in your project (respecting `.gitignore` patterns) and suggest appropriate filters.

 - 🔁 **Automatic Per-File Diffs:**